-Around the world, she’s known as the schoolteacher who went to jail for raping a 12-year-old school student, before later marrying him.
-But long before her relationship with Vili Fualauu began, Mary Kay Letourneau was known to many as simply a loving mother of four and a wife.
+Around the world, she’s known as the teacher who went to jail for sexually assaulting a 12-year-old school student, before later marrying him.
+But long before her relationship with Vili Fualaau began, Mary Kay Letourneau was known to many as simply a loving mother of four and a wife.

-In 1996, 34-year-old Letourneau was living with her husband, Steve Letourneau.
+In 1996, 34-year-old Mary Kay was living with her husband, Steve Letourneau.
 They were raising Jacqueline, Mary Claire, Nicholas and Steven Jr together and living what Steve thought was an idyllic life.

-What Steve couldn’t have known at the time, though, was that his college girlfriend turned wife was abusing a 12-year-old boy who was only just older than their children.
+What Steve couldn’t have known at the time, though, was that his college girlfriend turned wife was abusing a 12-year-old boy who was only a year and a half older than their eldest child.
 A boy who would later become Mary Kay’s second husband.

 With his life shattered, Steve filed for divorce, got full custody of their four children, eventually remarried, had more children, and moved to Alaska.
 He stayed silent about what happened, but he moved on.

 Mary Kay, on the other hand, went on to marry Vili less than one year after she was released from prison.

 The pair, who had two daughters together when Vili was just a teenager, were married for almost 12 years until they ended their relationship in May 2017.

 After a brief reconciliation, the pair finalised their divorce in August 2019.